dreamscale-io/torchie-release/README.md

 have fun~!

 ** please  contact zoe@dreamscale.io for   the symbol map, and or source code access.
 Open to all that are open minded.

+This is  an  Open Sourrce Project, funded entirely by @arty_starr and @kara_marie in part by DreamScale.io of which is not for profit corporation.
+We are  graciously taking donations.
+All proceeds go directly to researching, developing,  managing, and building Earth's Hyperspace Transport Network Hub to allow for quantum teleportation.
+Thank you<3 donations@dreamscale.io or volunteer@dreamscale.io